 The deployment history of the array is a record of when specific receivers were deployed to and retrieved from each station.
 For the Al Lith whale shark analysis this file is listed as “ArrayEvents_Lith.csv” and consists of 974 deployment/retrieval records.

 The shark metadata lists each detected tag and the characteristics of the shark on which it was deployed.
 The characteristics include animal sex, estimated size, tagging date, and tag number.
 For the Al Lith whale shark analysis this file is listed as “WSTags_Lith.csv” and includes the individual shark information for 100 tags that were detected in the array.

+The station metadata containing information about its its location and depth “Stations_Lith.csv”

 Visual census